kristopolous/TopLevel/README.md

 ## Syntax

-toplevel takes its templating right from [http://underscorejs.org/](underscore).
+toplevel takes its templating right from [underscore](http://underscorejs.org/).
 The functionality is identical with a slight change of syntax.

 > Template functions can both interpolate variables, using `<!--= … -->`, as well as execute arbitrary JavaScript code, with `<!--% … -->`.
 If you wish to interpolate a value, and have it be HTML-escaped, use `<!--- … -->`.

 That is to say, a regular html comment block with the first character being either `=`, `%`, or `-`.
-It's that simple.
+Keep this in mind, and refer to the [underscore documentation](http://underscorejs.org/#template) for further information!